X-cross (BDSM)

-The X-cross, X-frame, saltire cross or Saint Andrew's cross is a common piece of equipment in BDSM dungeons.
-It is erotic furniture that typically provides restraining points for ankles, wrists, and waist.
+The X-cross, X-frame, bondage cross, Saint Andrew's cross or saltire cross is a piece of sex furniture consisting of two diagonal X-shaped bars to which a submissive is secured, typically using restraining points at the ankles, wrists, and waist.
+It is a common piece of equipment in BDSM dungeons.
 When secured to an X-cross, the subject is restrained in a standing spreadeagle position.
+The size of the cross needs to match that of the person attached to it.

 X-crosses are versatile and easy to manufacture.
 They are usually firmly attached to a wall.
 The "bondage wheel" variant has a central axle, allowing occupants to be turned upside down.

 The submissive may be attached to the X-cross with either the back or front facing the cross.
 Being restrained facing the cross is the position often used for whipping.
-Being attached with one's back to the cross is usually more of a sexual bondage position or used for sexual teasing.
+Being attached with one's back to the cross is usually used for sexual teasing or as a sexual bondage position as it holds the submissive's legs in a spread position and allows for orgasm.
+The submissive's feeling of helplessness can be erotic for them and for their dominant partner.

 The X-cross may be purchased from BDSM companies, but many users make their own.
-Freestanding X-crosses have a frame which supports the cross.
-Some homemade freestanding X-crosses have a tendency to be unstable; a writhing subject can sometimes tip them over, so great caution needs to be exercised in their use.
+Some homemade X-crosses are freestanding, built into a frame that supports the cross.
+These have a tendency to be unstable and are considered significantly less safe than models that are firmly attached to a wall.
+A writhing subject can sometimes tip them over, so great caution needs to be exercised in their use.
 Some freestanding X-crosses include footrests that greatly improve safety and stability.